Hurricane Dora (1999): Meteorological history

 Early on August 14, the duty of hurricane advisories was transferred from the NHC to the Central Pacific Hurricane Center (CPHC), as the storm had crossed 140°W. By then, the system was weakening significantly and fell to Category 2 intensity around 06:00 UTC.
 The cyclone had maintained major hurricane status from 00:00 UTC on August 10 to 06:00 UTC on August 14 – more than 96 hours.
 Dora further deteriorated to a weak Category 1 hurricane by 12:00 UTC on August 14 and was forecast to fall to tropical storm intensity within 24 hours.
 However, dropsonde readings of 107 mph winds and satellite estimates indicated that Dora re-strengthened to a Category 2 hurricane with winds of 105 mph (165 km/h) around 06:00 UTC on August 15.
 Shortly thereafter, a well-defined eye again appeared on satellite imagery.

 The combination of reconnaissance data and satellite imagery supported an upgrade of the storm back to Category 3 intensity at 06:00 UTC on August 16.
 At the time, Dora was passing about 200 mi (320 km) south of Hawaii – the storm's closest approach to the state.
 The secondary peak intensity was brief, as weakening occurred shortly thereafter.
 Dora passed about 65 mi (105 km) south of Johnston Atoll on August 18 as a Category 1 hurricane before turning west-northwestward.
 Around 00:00 UTC on the following day, Dora weakened to a tropical storm as it crossed the International Date Line.
-As a result, the storm became the first tropical cyclone since John in 1994 to have existed in all three north Pacific basins.
 The Joint Typhoon Warning Center tracked the remainder of the duration of Dora.
 The storm encountered stronger wind shear, and by August 21, winds decreased below tropical storm force.
 On August 23, the circulation became exposed from the main convection, and at 18:00 UTC, Tropical Depression Dora dissipated about 450 mi (725 km) northeast of Wake Island.